Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 As always, remember the caveats.
 Most of these deals will end after today, though some will go on indefinitely.
 In addition:

-- Deals and prices have been verified and updated as of Monday, Nov.
-26 at 9 a.m PT.
+- Deals and prices have been verified and updated as of Tuesday, Nov.
+27 at 12:00 p.m.
+ET.

 - The deals below are available from companies including Amazon, Best Buy, Costco, Dell (and Alienware), HP, Office Depot, Origin PC, Target, Sam's Club, Staples, B&H and Walmart.